appwrite/appwrite/docs/deployment/digitalocean.md

 # What's next?
 Congratulations!
 You've just deploy appwrite into digitalocean.

-Good Luck on your future developments using Appwrite!
-If you need any help feel free to join the [Discord](https://discord.com/invite/ZFwqr3S) or refer to the [Appwrite Documentation](https://appwrite.io/docs).
+Good luck on your future development using Appwrite!
+If you need any help, feel free to join the [Discord](https://appwrite.io/discord) or refer to the [Appwrite Documentation](https://appwrite.io/docs).